navrajsaini/senior-backend-engineer-exercise/README.md

 ## Success

 - We can run the API and ingest database on your setup instructions
-- The API is written in Python or Go
+- The API is written in Golang

 ## Not Required